George Amick: Racing career

 Amick began racing in jalopies in the Northwestern United States before switching to midget car racing.
-He competed in USAC National midgets for three seasons, finishing in the top ten points each season, and won 16 feature races.
+He competed in USAC National midgets for three seasons, finishing in the top-ten points each season, and won 16 feature races.
 He totaled 38 wins including the 1957 Turkey Night Grand Prix.

-He moved to Indy cars and won three times in 43 starts.
+Amick moved to Indy cars and won three times in 43 starts.
 In his rookie appearance at the Indianapolis 500 in 1958, Amick was assigned a "lay-down" roadster commissioned by car owner Norm Demler, designed by Quin Epperly, and based upon George Salih's 1957 race-winning design.
 Amick found himself running a comfortable second to leader Jimmy Bryan with just 20 laps remaining.
 Demler and his team felt Amick was in a position to catch Bryan and perhaps even win, but decided against pushing their rookie driver into a potentially fatal mistake, and Amick came home an easy second.
 He was named the 1958 Indianapolis 500 Rookie of the Year.